-Rumors suggest that Saudi Arabia’s display at this Expo is the most expensive with a reported budget of $164m it includes imported date palms and a 1,600 square meter cinema screen.
-In fact, all various countries are gearing up with a variety of offerings for visitors at this one-of0a0kind grand expo.
+Rumors suggest that Saudi Arabia’s display at this Expo is the most expensive, with a reported budget of $164m.
+It includes imported date palms and a 1,600 square meter cinema screen.
+In fact, all various countries are gearing up with various offerings for visitors at this one-of0a0kind grand expo.

 Will the Expo give the world another iconic structure like the Eiffel Tower?
 We will have to wait and watch.